Misthaa/Misthaa/README.md

 # Hi, I'm Mathis!

-I'm a front-end developer passionate about creating smooth and intuitive user interfaces.
-I love blending design and development to craft elegant and high-performance experiences.
+I'm a junior developer passionate about creating smooth and intuitive user interfaces.
+I'm aiming to become a front-end developer who builds user-focused, modern, and performant web experiences.

 ---